Abra Kadabra (character): Powers and abilities

-Typically possessing no inherent magical abilities, the bulk of his powers are derived from advanced 64th century science ("techno-magic") to perform feats such as teleportation, telepathy, telekinesis, time manipulation and other abilities that make him appear truly magical and can be performed with and without a wand.
+Typically possessing no inherent magical abilities, the bulk of Abra Kadabra's powers are derived from advanced 64th century science ("techno-magic") to perform feats such as teleportation, telepathy, telekinesis, time manipulation and other abilities that make him appear truly magical and can be performed with and without a wand.
 His forte includes being able to perform physical transformations on his foes.

 In DC Rebirth, his scientific abilities are originate from his M-Metal wand, a technological wand suffused with reality-altering that can simulate magical feats.
-At times, Abra's has sought and conferred true magic to perform similar feats, first by a magical bargain deal with Neron before reverting.
+At times, Abra has sought and conferred true magic to perform similar feats, first by a magical bargain deal with Neron before reverting.
 He also gained magical powers from a Fifth Dimensional imp analogue modelled after himself.